Armen12345/SwiftWrite/README.md

     "font" - standard font.
 Default value is "Arial".
 Currently dosen't work.
     "updatecheckinterval" - interval of update checking.
 Default value is "onrun".
 Currently is a concept.

+# Plans for future
+There are plans to expand SwiftWrite into a full-fledged word processor.

 # Screenshots
 ## SwiftWrite on Windows 10
 <img src="Screenshots/SwiftWrite on Windows 10.png">